publication date: Jul. 6, 2018

 Anyone—literally anyone—could ask Rabson for advice and a referral anywhere in the U.S., and he would interrupt whatever he was doing and try to help.

 In the book, “How We Do Harm; a Doctor Breaks Ranks on Being Sick in America,” we wanted to show that decades before the term “navigator” became a part of the lexicon of oncology, Rabson was guiding patients through health systems and academic medicine.

-Continue reading How the Rabson “practice” helped more than 14,000 patients in 55 years
+I had known about Rabson’s practice for years, and had been giving out his email address to … Continue reading How the Rabson “practice” helped more than 14,000 patients in 55 years

 To access this members-only content, please log in.

 Institutional subscribers, please log in with your IP

 If you're not a subscriber why not join today?

 To gain access to the members only content click here

 You will be given immediate access to premium content on the site.Click here to join.